Exploring our DNA: A Chronological History

 - 06.04.1890: Antwerp FC – Clapton FC 0 – 7

-Clapton FC are acknowledged by the English Football Association as being the country’s first Football representatives on the Continent when they played Antwerp FC in 1890 (0-7).
+Clapton FC are acknowledged by the English Football Association as being the country’s first Football representatives on the Continent when they played Antwerp FC on 6 April 1890 (0-7).

 1880 – Foundation by English students residing in Antwerp